 - A multiple-response variable set structured as a Binary - Multi: Non-mutually exclusive categories

-Method: from the visualization menu with a single column table or one variable
+Method: Crom the visualization menu with a single-column table or one variable

-3. Under Inputs > DATA SOURCE > Output in 'Pages' select the table that you want to base the chart on.
-Alternatively, select a nominal or date/time variable in the Variables in 'Data'.
+- Under Data > Data Source > Data select the table that you want to base the chart on.
+Alternatively, select a nominal or date/time variable in the Variables dropdown.

-4. OPTIONAL: If Variables in 'Data' is selected, tick Convert to Percentages/Proportions under DATA MANIPULATION.
+- OPTIONAL: If Variables is selected, tick Convert to Percentages/Proportions under Data Manipulation.

-5. Click Calculate and/or ensure that Automatic is checked.
+- Click Calculate and/or ensure that Calculate automatically is checked.

-3. Under Inputs > DATA SOURCE > Output in 'Pages' select the table that you want to base the chart on.
-Alternatively, select a nominal or date/time variable in the Variables in 'Data' and a second variable in the Groups drop-down.
+- Under Data > Data Source > Data select the table that you want to base the chart on.
+Alternatively, select a nominal or date/time variable in the Variables and a second variable in the Groups dropdown.

-4. OPTIONAL: If Variables in 'Data' is selected, tick Convert to Percentages/Proportions under DATA MANIPULATION.
+- OPTIONAL: If Variables is selected, tick Convert to Percentages/Proportions under Data Manipulation.

-5. In COLUMN MANIPULATIONS > Columns to show enter the label or index of the column.
+- In Column Manipulations > Columns to show enter the label or index of the column.
 In the example above, "Diet Coke" was entered.
 Alternatively, the number 2 could have been entered(the index of the second column on the table).

-6. Click Calculate and/or ensure that Automatic is checked.
+- Click Calculate and/or ensure that Calculate automatically is checked.

 1. Select the table.

-2. From the object inspector, go to Visualization > Column > Column.
+2. From the object inspector, click Visualization > Column > Column.

-3. Under Inputs > COLUMN MANIPULATIONS > Columns to show enter the label or index of the column.
+3. Under Data > Column Manipulations > Columns to show enter the label or index of the column.
 In the example above, "Diet Coke" was entered.
 Alternatively, the number 2 could have been entered (the index of the second column on the table).

-4. Click Calculate and/or ensure that Automatic is checked.
+4. Click Calculate and/or ensure that Calculate automatically is checked.

 Note